jpconstantineau/NRF52-Board/documentation/docs/bluemicro840v1.md

 ## Pinout
 ![img](../static/img/pinout_bluemicrov1.0.svg)

+NOTE: The Silkscreen on pin 6 (labelled 0.31) is incorrectly printed as 0.31.
+It should read 0.26.
+The schematic below is correct.

 ## PCB
 | Top  | Bottom  |
 |---|---|
 | <img src="http://nrf52.jpconstantineau.com/img/pcb_top_bluemicro840_1.0.svg" width="200" />   | <img src="http://nrf52.jpconstantineau.com/img/pcb_bottom_bluemicro840_1.0.svg" width="200" />  |

+NOTE: The Silkscreen on pin 6 (labelled 0.31) is incorrectly printed as 0.31.
+It should read 0.26.
+The schematic below is correct.

 ## Schematic